-What Does it Take to Be a Molecular and Cellular Biologist?
+What is a Molecular and Cellular Biologist?

 Example of Molecular and Cellular Biologist Job Research and study cellular molecules and organelles to understand cell function and organization.

-Life As a Molecular and Cellular Biologist
+A Day in the Life of a Molecular and Cellular Biologist

 - Develop assays that monitor cell characteristics.

 - Evaluate new technologies to enhance or complement current research.

 Things a Molecular and Cellular Biologist Should Know How to Do